neilscudder/control-nodejs/README.md

 # control
 A remote control for music systems where physical access to the audio equipment is obstructed.
 Intended for use in conjunction with the [paradigm connector](https://github.com/neilscudder/paradigm) to provide control from mobile data network devices over LAN-based music players.
 A high speed mobile web interface for use in the background music industry, compatible with old phones and congested networks.

+NOTE: Conversion to nodejs in progress.
+Documentation is innaccurate.

 'Control' is a client interface for the [music player daemon](https://github.com/MaxKellermann/MPD), dependant on on php, mongodb and [mpc](http://git.musicpd.org/cgit/master/mpc.git/).
 Uses [Solarized Palette](https://github.com/altercation/solarized).

 An authentication framework provisions password-less login URLs.
 An end user is provided a 'Control URL' with embedded credentials granting them access to certain controls.
 For each 'Control URL' there is a matching 'Reset URL', which will re-generate both links.
 See notes on authentication below.